yaricom/goNEAT/README.md

 Where r is a pole failure angle (±12 ̊ from 0) and h is a track limit (±2.4 meters from the track centre).

-The simulation of the cart ends when either the pole exceeds the failure angle or the cart exceeds the limit of the track.
+The simulation of the cart ends when either the pole inclines over the failure angle, or the cart position is outside the track.
 The objective is to devise a controller that can keep the pole balanced for a defined length of simulation time.
 The controller must always output a force at full magnitude in either direction (bang-bang control).